Mitr Phol Group Sustainability

 Performance

-No serious environmental complaints are received.*
+No serious environmental complaints received*

-No serious environmental complaints are received.*
+No serious environmental complaints received*

 Management Approach